watashiSHUN/CoreAndFrameworkProj/README.md

 potential solution:

-use nuget to restore both projects (need 4.0 + **msbuild15** to restore core project) nuget4.0 also works for .net framework(3.5 also works, but 3.5 cannot restore core project)
+use nuget to restore both projects (need 4.0 + **msbuild15** to restore core project) nuget3.5 also works with .netframework projects, but 3.5 cannot restore core project.

 dotnet build works...but since we need **msbuild15**, might as well just use msbuild15